AngelRamirez31/AjedrezProyectoMiniMax/README.md

 ---

 ##  How to run
-Clone the repository or download the files.
+*Clone the repository or download the files.
-Ensure the assets folder is in the same directory as the scripts.
+*Ensure the assets folder is in the same directory as the scripts.
-Run the main file: `JuegoGrafico.py`
+*Run the main file: `JuegoGrafico.py`

 ---

-## Credits and Acknowledgements
+## Credits
-Assets: The visual assets (pieces and board sprites) were created by DANI MACCARI.
+*Assets: The visual assets (pieces and board sprites) were created by DANI MACCARI.